Leptogenesis from Dark Matter Coannihilation: Results and Discussion

+After showing the allowed range of the complex angle $z_1$, we perform a numerical scan of physical masses and couplings to find the parameter space consistent with successful leptogenesis and dark matter relic density.
+For concreteness, we choose $y_{1}=y_{2}$ and $z_{1}=0.001+0.001i$ for this analysis.
 Fig.~\ref{fig7} shows the parameter space consistent with correct baryon asymmetry and DM relic abundance.
 The left panel shows the parameter space in the plane of DM mass $m_\phi$ and the mass of the lightest RHN mediating coannihilations with the color code indicating the mass splitting among RHNs.
 As DM mass increases, $M_{1,2}$ also increase in order to keep the coannihilation efficient.
 Similar pattern is also seen on the right panel plot where $m_\psi$ increases with DM mass while color code showing the Yukawa coupling $y_1$.
 In both the plots, the points marked as $\star$ satisfy the correct DM relic abundance as well.
 Clearly, we can have TeV scale leptogenesis without fine-tuning at the level of typical resonant leptogenesis~\cite{Pilaftsis:2003gt} where $\Delta M_{21} \sim \mathcal{O}(1)$ keV.
 As can be also seen from the left panel of Fig.~\ref{fig7}, decreasing RHN mass also decreases DM mass and therefore, the RHN mass, cannot be too much below the TeV scale because in that case, the lepton asymmetry from DM coannihilations would be generated after the sphaleron decoupling.